Holiday Inn Express Phuket Patong Beach - Phuket Sandbox Hotel

 4.8/5

-LAISSER UN EXAMEN POUR Holiday Inn Express Phuket Patong BeachVOIR TOUS LES AVIS
+LAAT REVIEW ACHTER VOOR Holiday Inn Express Phuket Patong BeachZIE ALLE REVIEWS

 4.8 Standard Room with Balcony (Full Access)